-Ettersburg Palace lies on the edge of the forest on the northern side of the Grosse Ettersberg.
+Ettersburg Castle lies on the edge of the forest on the northern side of the Grosse Ettersberg.
 This woodland has been the hunting ground for the Dukes of Weimar since the 17th century.
-Duke Wilhelm Ernst started building the palace at the beginning of the 18th century; the work was completed by his nephew Ernst August.
+Duke Wilhelm Ernst started building the castle at the beginning of the 18th century; the work was completed by his nephew Ernst August.
 From 1776 to 1780, the Dowager Duchess Anna Amalia of Saxe-Weimar-Eisenach held her summer court in Ettersburg and became the centre of a circle of literary and musical figures.